unrealapex/dotfiles/README.md

 ```

 ### 🗒️ notes
-this rice is not intended for use by others, however, you're welcome to if
+this rice isn't intended for use by others, however, you're welcome to if
 you wish. the information below might be of use to you.

 my builds of dwm, dmenu, slock, etc.. are stored in separate git repositories.